Charlotte Rampling: 2010s

 In 2016, Rampling said that efforts to boycott that year's Oscars ceremony over a lack of racial diversity among nominees were "racist to whites".
-Her comments were called "offensive, outrageous and ignorant" by Chelsea Clinton, while they were defended by Clint Eastwood.
+Her comments were called "offensive, outrageous and ignorant" by Chelsea Clinton, although they were defended by Clint Eastwood.
 Rampling later apologised for her comments and expressed regret that her statements were misinterpreted.

 That same year, Rampling backed children's fairytales app, GivingTales, in aid of UNICEF together with Roger Moore, Stephen Fry, Ewan McGregor, Joan Collins, Joanna Lumley, Michael Caine, David Walliams, Paul McKenna and Michael Ball.

-In 2017, Rampling co-starred as Veronica Ford with Jim Broadbent and Emily Mortimer in The Sense of an Ending, which was based on the novel by Julian Barnes.
+In 2017, Rampling co-starred as Veronica Ford with Jim Broadbent and Emily Mortimer in The Sense of an Ending, based on the novel by Julian Barnes.
 It had its world premiere at the Palm Springs International Film Festival in January 2017.
 Her next film was in Andrea Pallaoro's Hannah, where she portrayed the title role of the wife of a man imprisoned on uncertain charges.
 For her role, she was awarded the Volpi Cup for Best Actress award at the 74th Venice International Film Festival.

 In 2017, Rampling starred opposite Alicia Vikander and Eva Green in Euphoria, directed by Lisa Langseth.

 2020s

 In January 2019, she was cast as Reverend Mother Gaius Helen Mohiam in the 2021 Denis Villeneuve film Dune.
+She reprised the role in the sequel, Dune: Part Two (2024).
+Rampling was originally cast as Lady Jessica in Alejandro Jodorowsky's failed adaptation of Dune in the 1970s, but left the project in disgust after reading a scene in the script where 2,000 extras defecated at once.

 Rampling plays a grouchy grandmother in New Zealand writer-director Matthew J. Saville's 2021 black comedy Juniper.